-Specialists from the Heart Rhythm Disorders Program develop individualized treatment plans for patients based on:
+Specialists from the Cardiac Arrhythmia Service develop individualized treatment plans for patients based on:

 It is important to treat an arrhythmia, because the condition can worsen over time as the heart muscles become overworked and weak, making it even more difficult for the heart to function properly.
 Treatment may involve a number of options, including:

 The Heart & Vascular Center is located in the Shapiro Cardiovascular Center, across the street from BWH’s main 75 Francis Street entrance.
 The Heart & Vascular Center brings together the full range of services in one location, fostering seamless and coordinated care for all cardiovascular patients.